 Categories of Manuscripts

-The journal Research accepts submissions for original research articles, reviews, and editorials.
+The journal Research accepts submissions for original research articles, reviews, perspectives, and editorials.
 Prior to submission, each author should review and be prepared to fulfill the submission requirements outlined in the Publication Ethics page and comply with following limitations.

-Reviews should describe and synthesize recent developments of significance and highlight future directions.
+Review Articles should describe and synthesize recent developments of significance and highlight future directions.
 Reviews must include an abstract, an introduction that outlines the main theme, brief subheadings and an outline of important unresolved questions.
 Reviews should be no longer than 8,000 words, although longer manuscripts will be considered.
 Authors may include up to six figures and/or tables and up to 100 references.
 Most reviews are solicited by the editors, but unsolicited submissions will be considered.

 Editorials are short, invited opinion pieces that discuss an issue of immediate importance to the research community.
 Editorials should have fewer than 1,000 words total, no abstract, a minimal number of references (no more than five) and no figures or tables.
 Editorials are solicited by the editors.